LibRay: A portmanteau of Libre and Blu-Ray

 Then, if you want to feed it into RPCS3 just extract the contents of the .ISO:

 7z x nfs_ps3_decrypted.iso

-And move the resulting folders into the appropriate folder for RPCS3:
+And move the resulting folders into a folder named after the game ID into the appropriate folder for RPCS3:

 This project is Free, Libre, and Open Source Software; FLOSS, licensed under the GNU General Public License version 3.
 GPLv3.

 See also COPYING or LICENSE.txt

 ImportError: cannot import name 'byte_string' from 'Crypto.Util.py3compat' (/usr/lib/python3.7/site-packages/Crypto/Util/py3compat.py)

 This is due to multiple similarly named python crypto packages, one way to fix it is:

 sudo pip uninstall crypto sudo pip uninstall pycrypto sudo pip install pycryptodome

 If you get any other errors, or have any other problem with libray, please create an issue!